 Each note event includes its own set of 8 parameters : Note & Octave, Velocity, Length, μTime, Chance, Roll, Math.
 Step parameters are visible on the left screen.
 Each one of them is connected to its own encoder :

-To modify the parameters of a pad or a selection of pads, Hold the pad or the zone.
+To modify the parameters of existing notes, Hold a pad or a selection of multiple pads.

 MATH /SYNC SYNC, /PREV PREV /1ST 1ST ...
 Conditional trigs allow you to set a condition to a note to be played.
 Here are some examples :